srgtcauliflour/Strayacoin-Lyra2REv2/contrib/README.md

 Utilities to generate test vectors for the data-driven strayacoin tests.

 ### [Verify Binaries](/contrib/verifybinaries) ###
-This script attempts to download and verify the signature file SHA256SUMS.asc from faithco.in.
+This script attempts to download and verify the signature file SHA256SUMS.asc from https://www.strayacoin.org/.